 The function SubStr does not have to be declared in the library file itself.
 It can also be declared in the interface section of a unit that is used by the library.

-Compilation of this source will result in the creation of a library called libsubs.so on unix systems, or subs.dll on Windows or os/2.
+Compilation of this source will result in the creation of a library called libsubs.dylib on MacOS, libsubs.so on other unix systems, or subs.dll on Windows or os/2.
 The compiler will take care of any additional linking that is required to create a shared library.

 The library exports one function: SubStr.
 The case is important.
 The case as it appears in the exports clause is used to export the function.